rickm01/SPQRisiko/README.md

 The rules for the game are similar to the ones of the standard Risiko game with minor changes like winning conditions, initial settings and different type of units.

-A detailed version of the rules are in the SPQRisikoRules.txt.
+A detailed version of the rules are in the [SPQRISIKOGAMERULES-en](Rules/SPQRISIKOGAMERULES-en.md).